I live in a rather conservative suburban community. Calling it my town does not land well on my ears. I prefer to be from Greater New Haven.

 Do the work and it will speak for itself.

 Chalked on my message board is “A king, a czar, an emperor, a few godfathers and Peter Pan live here.”
 I need to add ‘maven’: the accumulator of knowledge, simplifier of process, and enabler of story.

 For Community TV there is a bitter-root anchored in stories that precede my arrival in town.
-They remains wrapped in mysteries about parody, slander and fear.
+They remain wrapped in mysteries about parody, slander and fear.
 It makes organizational survival hard and the ability to succeed ever more daunting.
-There is a constancy to road blocks.
+There is a constancy to roadblocks.
 The reality is that one public harasser can set the work back way-too-quickly and has.
 I have been the target of harassment twice and bullied by town elders a few times.
-As a counterpoint I have also been a best friend to ‘the other” often and a life-line to more than I can count.
+As a counterpoint, I have also been a best friend to ‘the other” often and a life-line to more than I can count.
 Herein is both the problem and the solution: the vulnerability of connections.
-To build community the work is making a human connection with the both the disavowed and the bullies.
+To build community the work is making a human connection with both the disavowed and the bullies.

 Our community building TV work is more than providing tools & stage.
 It requires an attitude that says ‘Our doors are open for just-works.’

 I must remain optimistic that together with those who come through the doors we can dispel bitter-roots that rage & rumors magnify and uplift stories that humanize us all.